brentp/indelope/README.md

 + [lancet](https://github.com/nygenome/lancet), [scalpel](http://scalpel.sourceforge.net/),
   [mate-clever](https://academic.oup.com/bioinformatics/article/29/24/3143/194997),  and [prosic2](https://github.com/prosic/prosic2) are all
-  great tools that are similar in spirit that are worth checking out (the latter 2 are focused on somatic variation).
+  great tools that are similar in spirit that are worth checking out (of those, AFAICT, only scalpel has a focus on germ-line variation).

 ## notes and TODO